 Some dental problems, such as crooked teeth, badly fitted crowns or bridges, may make it harder to properly remove plaque and tartar (they may also irritate the gums).

-- Brush your teeth at least twice a day
+- Brush teeth at least twice a day.

-- Bear in mind that in most cases, electric toothbrushes do a better job than we can do on our own
+- Bear in mind that in most cases, electric toothbrushes do a better job than we can do on our own.

 In the vast majority of cases, if gingivitis is treated and the patient follows the dental health professional's instructions, there are no complications.
-However, if the condition is left untreated, gum disease can spread and affect tissue, teeth and bones, leading to periodontitis.
+However, if the condition is left untreated, gum disease can spread and affect tissue, teeth, and bones, leading to periodontitis.

-- Abscess in the gingiva
+- Abscess in the gingiva.

-- Abscess in the jaw bones
+- Abscess in the jaw bones.

-- Infection in the jaw bone or gingiva
+- Infection in the jaw bone or gingiva.

-- Periodontitis - this is a more serious condition that can lead to loss of teeth
+- Periodontitis - this is a more serious condition that can lead to loss of teeth due to bone loss.

-- Recurrent gingivitis
+- Recurrent gingivitis.

-- Trench mouth - ulceration of the gums caused by bacterial infection
+- Trench mouth - ulceration of the gums caused by bacterial infection.